Beorhtmund/beorhtmund.github.io/README.md

 ## Random Quote Machine (React, MUI, Sass)
 This page displays a random quote when the new quote button is clicked.
 You can also press enter for a new quote.

 FIX: Make this responsive.
 Set a better url address.
 Fetch method needs to be redone.
+Tweet button should set the quote and author as tweet placeholder.

 ## Markdown Previewer (React, Bootstrap, Sass)
 This is a simple markdown previewer.
 The windows can be minimised and maximised.